GrahamDumpleton/mod_wsgi/docs/user-guides/hosting-websocket-applications.rst

             if snapshot is None:
                 payload = json.dumps({
                     "error": (
-                        "WSGIServerMetrics is not enabled, or this " "daemon process group does not have " "server-metrics=on"
+                        "scoreboard access is not enabled for this daemon " "process group; set server-metrics=on on its " "WSGIDaemonProcess directive (or pass "
+                        "--server-metrics to mod_wsgi-express)"
                     ),
                 }, indent=2)
             else: